-Civil Actions: The Commercial Courts of Barcelona, Madrid and Valencia are the specialised IP courts in the civil jurisdiction and can invalidate or cancel a Spanish trademark.
-The new draft Trademark Act provides that as of 14 January 2023, the invalidation and cancellation of a trademark may be sought before the SPTO or the commercial courts through a counterclaim in a civil infringement action.
+Palmas, A Coruña and Bilbao are the specialised IP courts in the civil jurisdiction and can invalidate or cancel a Spanish trademark.
+As of 14 January 2023, the invalidation and cancellation of a trademark may be sought before the SPTO or the commercial courts only through a counterclaim in a civil infringement action.